bytefish/bytefish.de/blog/postgres_logical_replication_dotnet.md

 ### Data Model ###

-Postgres Logical Replication Protocol, with all  is described at:
+The Postgres Logical Replication Protocol and the Data Message Flow is described at:

 * [https://www.postgresql.org/docs/current/protocol-logical-replication.html](https://www.postgresql.org/docs/current/protocol-logical-replication.html)

+It starts with ...

 > The logical replication protocol sends individual transactions one by one.
 This means that all
 > messages between a pair of Begin and Commit messages belong to the same transaction. [...]
 Every